Ayeshah123/Excel-FinalProject-CreditRiskAnalysis/README.md

 ## 📊 Project Overview
 This project focuses on analyzing a credit risk dataset using Microsoft Excel.
 The objective is to understand customer demographics, financial behavior, employment patterns, and loan characteristics to identify high-risk customers and support data-driven decision-making in credit lending.

-The project demonstrates an end-to-end analytics workflow including data cleaning, transformation, exploratory data analysis (EDA), and dashboard creation using advanced Excel techniques.
+The project demonstrates an end-to-end analytics workflow including data cleaning, transformation, and dashboard creation using advanced Excel techniques.

 ---